It4innovations/hyperqueue/docs/jobs/streaming.md

 ## Inspecting the stream data

-HyperQueue lets you inspect the data stored inside the stream directory using various subcommands.
+HyperQueue lets you inspect the data stored inside the stream directory using various subcommands of [`hq output-log`](cli:hq.output-log).
 All these commands have the following structure:

 ```bash
 $ hq output-log <stream-dir> <subcommand> <subcommand-args>